Hardware context¶

 - env.get_env_num_threads()¶

-Retrieve user-specified number of threads to use from the environment variable
+Retrieve the user-specified number of threads to use from the environment variable

 - env.default_concurrency()¶